 The Tampa Bay History Center includes 3 floors of Interactive, family-friendly exhibits focused on the history of Tampa and the state of Florida.
 Be sure to check out the 3rd floor Treasure Seekers Gallery and the Pirate’s Fate movie, especially if you have a pirate-loving child.

-Due the COVID-19 pandemic, the History Center’s free and discounted days are temporarily on hold as they work to maintain capacity limits within our galleries.
-They do offer free admission through the Museums for All Program (WIC/EBT/SNAP Cardholders).
+The History Center’s free and discounted days are temporarily on hold as they work to maintain capacity limits within galleries.
+They do offer free admission through the Museums for All Program (EBT/SNAP Cardholders).

 Tampa Museum of Art